paigeweber13/fine-hardware-visualization/README.md

 ### Works by Martin Schultz:
  - see [their CV](https://www.in.tum.de/caps/mitarbeiter/martin-schulz),
    specifically the section "journal publications".
-A few seem pertinient, such
+A few seem pertinent, such
    as:
    - "Visualization and analytics for characterizing complex memory performance behaviors"